 Free Entry!
 Discover 3 fascinating and quirky electronic sound installations by composer Jonathan Nangle:

 Your class will learn and discover how to write original songs with the support of music technology tools in this up-to-the-minute workshop led by the Songschool musicians Peter Baxter and Kevin Carrick.

 Let The Gregory Walkers take you on an fun and cheeky journey through the great bard’s lifetime using a ‘Top 20’ of the Shakespearean music that featured in his plays – complete with pirates, treasure maps and villains!

 Join Ark favourites Nico Brown and Martin Brunsden for an early years performance of songs, imaginative sound play, unusual instruments and a little bit of joyful chaos!
 Perfect for Ages 2-6.

-Have a go at playing traditional music on one of a range of instruments at these fun drop-in sessions for beginners.
+Free Entry!
+Have a go at playing different kinds of music on one of a range of instruments and styles at these fun drop-in sessions for beginners.